dlvcsulb/CSULB-Design-491-Let-s-Talk/README.md

 ## Development

 Let's Talk is written primarily in JSON using the Dialogflow development console.
 The website is written with HTML, CSS, and Vuetify.
-Let's Talk communicates with MongoDB.
+Let's Talk communicates with Firebase Real-time Database to store data.

 ## Contact